The-Social-Proof-Foundation/docs/my-information-property/future-use-cases.md

 ---

-> *This vision represents the potential of the MyIP system to create unprecedented economic opportunities, with AI agents as the key enablers, while maintaining human agency and dignity in an increasingly automated world.*
+> *This vision represents the potential of the MyIP system to create new economic opportunities, with AI agents as the key enablers, while maintaining human agency and dignity in an increasingly automated world.*